KG416/simpleLocalStorage/README.md

 ### Motivation

 I made this when I was learining about Local Storage.
-Partially for my own sake but hopefully someone else can benefit from this the same way I do when I have to remind myself of how Local Storage works.
+Partially for my own sake but hopefully someone else can benefit from this the same way I did when I had to remind myself of how Local Storage works.

 ### Features